naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Angry: Why didn't you warn me about that before?

-UlalaMolly Annoyed: Arri interrupted me!
+UlalaMolly Annoyed: I didn't have the time!

-UlalaMolly Shocked: Speaking of which...
+UlalaMolly: Let's regroup and...

 %Silver and Molly look around the room.

-UlalaMolly Shocked: ...W-where did Arri go..?
+UlalaMolly Shocked: Wait... w-where did Arri go...?

 OniSilver: I'm not sure...